itaikatz/itaikatz.github.io/_posts/2017-03-29-topography.md

 Looking pretty good!
 As a last step let's incorporate geographic data so we can clearly see the country's boundaries.
 To do this, we'll use get Costa Rica's administrative boundaries from [GADM.org](gadm.org), and convert them into a format suitable for use on the web, namely TopoJSON.

-For reasons that aren't terribly interesting we'll have to first convert from GADL's shapefile format to GeoJSON and then to TopoJSON using GDAL's ogr2ogr and [Mike Bostock's topojson](https://github.com/topojson/topojson) utilities, respectively:
+For reasons that aren't terribly interesting we'll have to first convert from GDAL's shapefile format to GeoJSON and then to TopoJSON using GDAL's ogr2ogr and [Mike Bostock's topojson](https://github.com/topojson/topojson) utilities, respectively:

 ~~~
 curl -o CRI_adm.zip http://gadm.org/data/shp/CRI_adm.zip